Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 DSE_HOME/bin/dse hadoop fs -cp cfs://node_ip_address/user/spark/warehouse/ dsefs://node_ip_address/user/spark/warehouse/

 3. Cassandra File System (CFS) is removed.
 Remove the cfs and cfs_archive keyspaces before upgrading.
-See the From CFS to DSEFS blog post and the Copying data from CFS to DSEFS documentation for more information.
+For more information, see Copying data from CFS to DSEFS.

 DROP KEYSPACE cfs